3r3n-n/contacts-back/README.md

-# API for contacts app
+# Repo for contacts app
-This repo contains an API for a simple contacts app (there are not different users) implemented in node.js , using the mongoose library.
+The API for this mini-app was implemented in node.js , using the mongoose library.
+The front-end was implemented in react.

 ## API Reference